-U.S. senator from Hawaii: states should not send missile alerts
+U.S. senator from Hawaii: States should not send missile alerts

 The incident should not be repeated, senators said.

-“This was scary,” Senate Commerce Committee Chairman John Thune said in an interview.
-He said he was shocked that a notification for a purported nuclear attack was coming through a state agency.

-He said he believed the hearing could produce suggestions and recommendations “for a more streamlined approach about how people get notified” of that type of emergency.
-“I was shocked how incoherent the whole process seemed.”
+Senate Commerce Committee Chairman John Thune called the missile event “inexcusable.”
+Senator Amy Klobuchar said “clearly changes have to be made” to prevent future incidents.

-State authorities blamed human error for the false alarm issued in Hawaii on Jan.
+State authorities blamed human error for the false alarm in Hawaii on Jan.
 13.

+The FCC is reviewing why some radio stations were unable to transmit tsunami alerts in Alaska this week in a timely fashion.
+Senator Dan Sullivan said some wireless carriers in Alaska were also unable to transmit tsunami alerts.

+The FCC is working to better target alerts to impacted people and will vote next week on a proposal.

-The Senate Commerce is planning another hearing about the alert, and a U.S. House of Representatives panel is also planning a hearing.
+The Senate Commerce Committee is planning another hearing about the Hawaii alert, and a U.S. House of Representatives panel will also hold a hearing.